-This white wonder is known for its architectural amusements and facts.
-Shahjahan loved his wife, Mumtaj, so much.
+This white wonder is famous worldwide for its architectural achievements and facts.
+Shahjahan’s wife, Mumtaj, was the love of his life.
 But unfortunately, Mumtaj died due to health issues in 1631.
 Shahjahan became very sad after losing his wife.
-So he wanted to do something as a mark of his love towards his wife.
+He wanted to do something as a mark of his love for his wife.
 He decided to build a monument around his wife’s burial.
-In 1631 he started building the great Taj Mahal.
-It took more than 20 years for him to finish this giant masterpiece.
+In 1631, he started building the great Taj Mahal.
+It took me more than 20 years to finish this giant masterpiece.

 Ajantha and Ellora Caves

-Incredibly cut into hillside rock in the center of nowhere are the Ajanta and Ellora caves.
-It is a spectacular find in India.
-It helped in knowing more about the ancient civilizations and our ancestors.
+The Ajanta and Ellora caves are cut into hillside rock in the center of nowhere.
+This is a spectacular find in India.
+And it helped me learn more about ancient civilizations and our ancestors.
 It is also an important UNESCO World Heritage site.
 Ellora has over 34 caves carved between the 6th and 11th hundreds of AD.
-In between the 2nd century BC and 6th century AD, more than 29 caves in Ajantha were carved.
+Between the 2nd century BC and the 6th century AD, more than 29 caves in Ajantha were carved.
 The caves at Ajanta are all Buddhist, while the caves at Ellora are a mixture of Buddhist, Hindu, and Jain.

 The Brihadeshwara Temple

 This historical monument was built between the 5th and 8th centuries.
-The collection of five Hindu and two Buddhist caves is known as the Elephanta caves.
+The collection of five Hindu and two Buddhist caves is the Elephanta caves.
 This island and its caves received the name ‘Elephanta.’
 The Portuguese invaders named this island after discovering a black stone sculpture.
-While the caves’ creators are unknown, the local people credit various mythical and non-human characters with their creation.
+While the caves’ creators are unknown, the local people credit various mythical and non-human characters with their creations.
 It is an excellent resource with enormous cultural and artistic facts.
 If you ever get an opportunity to visit Maharashtra, visit this place to travel to the olden era.

 The Churches and Convents of Goa

 Akbar built it as the Women’s quarters.
-He especially made it for his favorite queen Jodha Akbar.
-Shahjahan built another white structure called the Khaas mahal.
+He especially made it for his favorite queen, Jodha Akbar.
+Shahjahan built another white structure called the Khaa Mahalal.
 Shahjahan died on this monument while gazing at the Taj Mahal.
-The next is the Sheesh Mahal or the glass palace.
+The next is the Sheesh Mahal, or thGlass Palacece.
 It was built using water engineering.
 Its walls are decorated with mirrors.
 It is a fantastic specimen for the glass mosaic in India.
-Near to this is the Mammam-E-Shahi or the Shah Burj, used as the summer resort.
-It is an excellent place to learn a lot more about ancient architecture and construction.
+Near this is the Mammam-E-Shahi or the Shah Burj, used as the summer resort.
+It is an excellent place to learn much about ancient architecture and construction.

 Looking for more posts on things to do in Asia?
 Start here: